conormcafee/mitso-marketing/site/content/whoWeAre.md

   services, tailored to meet your needs.
 Unlike traditional agencies, we truly get to know your business and your customers and develop a tailored strategy to help you achieve your business objectives.
-We see ourselves as part of your team, helping you establish a powerful brand identity and reaching more of the right customers in the right way.
+We see ourselves as part of your team, helping you establish an attractive brand identity and reaching more of the right customers in the right way through powerful promotional campaigns.
 text02: >-
   Established in 2016, we have since expanded our our team of passionate, driven marketing professionals to provide an unparalleled service offering.
 We work